Last updated on August 20, 2020

-I touched on this idea briefly at the end of this post a while back, so I thought it would be a good idea to expand on it here as it’s an excellent way to join up scale patterns and boxes.
+I touched on how to connect scale patterns briefly at the end of this post a while back, so I thought it would be a good idea to expand on it here as it’s an excellent way to join up scale patterns and boxes.

 A lot of guitarists are like horses when it comes to seeing the fretboard.
 They tend to play vertically in boxes within the space of 5 or so frets while the other 17 frets gather dust, so much so that your average pawn shop guitar will usually come complete with a worn-away fretboard between the 5th and 8th frets, and the 12th and 17th frets.
 So, what can you do to remove the blinkers and venture up the dusty end of the fretboard with confidence?